Sales rep, Sales manager

 Text: Confirm the text you want to display.

-You can embed variables inside a URL.
+You can embed field placeholders inside URLs.
 For example:

 https://www.google.com/search?name={{recipient.first_name}}